amptweet/brand-assets/README.md

-# brand-project
+# AmpTweet Brand Assets
-The repository for drafting AmpTweet's brand assets.
+This is the repository for drafting AmpTweet's brand assets.